Fork me on GitHub

 Both save the preprocessed data from the data source in the /index directory so you can go look if the data is preprocessed correctly.

-Indexes then can be used with a Search interface.
+Indexes are then used in a Search interface.

 Searching over one index: